Creating session report templates

 • Optional buffer times between sessions

-This article explains how to view, create, edit, and manage session types using the Admin Portal.
+This article explains how to view, create, edit, and manage session Categories using the Admin Portal.

 1. Navigating to Session Categories